-Cinnamon Sugar Pumpkin Brioche Twist: Soft pumpkin brioche filled with cinnamon sugar and pumpkin pie spice all rolled up into knots and then sprinkled with more cinnamon sugar.
+This Cinnamon Sugar Pumpkin Brioche Twist is soft pumpkin brioche filled with cinnamon sugar and pumpkin pie spice all rolled up and twisted.

 I have always been a big promoter of body positive.

 There is even a section on this blog for all thing body positive because it’s so important to me.

 So when Bill Maher this last week said we need to bring back fat shaming people to help them have the desire to lose weight I was rather pissed off.